 Signs You’re Not Using Enough Litter or Are Using Too Much

 If you’re still unsure if you’re using the right amount of litter, keep an eye on your cat’s behavior.
-He’ll tell you if he’s not happy with his litter.
+They’ll tell you if they’re not happy with the litter.

-Your cat will tell you if he’s not happy with his litter box.
+Your cat will tell you if they’re not happy with their litter box.
 Your kitty cat’s litter box comfort level is partially determined by how deep the litter is.
-Just remember to put about three inches of litter in the litter box for a single cat and add a few inches for several cats.
+Just remember to put about 3 inches of litter in the litter box for a single cat and add a few inches for several cats.
 Just don’t go overboard and add too much litter.
 Use your common sense and watch for signs coming from your feline companion!